Nasti Muzik

 Khia.
 The album was released on July 22, 2008 on Thug Misses Entertainment/Big Cat Records.
 One of the feature producers on the album is DJ Craze, with Gucci Mane and Maceo being the featured guest artists on the album.

 "What They Do" was the first single off the album but did not chart but had a successful underground and streets impact.
 The second single, "Be Your Lady", was produced by Tampa's Push-a-Key Productions.
+The track "Been the Shit" was stated in an interview to be about the process of one being birthed by one's mother, mimicking the biological process of passing waste through the digestive system and depositing said waste through one's anus.
+The track "Put That Pussy on His Ass" was stated to be about the sexual act of scissoring a two way dildo with a gay man.